bobbingwide/elitist-h2014/readme.txt

 In order to comply with the spirit of the Envato license this theme has only been made available to licencees of the original Elitist theme.

 == Changelog ==
+= 1.3.2 =
+* Fixed: Don't try to us timthumb on the portfolio page #4

 = 1.3.1 =
 * Fixed: Attempt to get Portfolio page working #4